MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 4. Select "Users default to Microsoft 365".

 :::image type="content" source="media/microsoft-edge-enterprise-ntp/new-tab-set-default.png" alt-text="Admin steps to set Microsoft 365 as default tab":::

+## How to disable My Feed or Microsoft 365 tabs

+Tenant admins can disable the My Feed or Microsoft 365 tabs using the Microsoft 365 admin center by following these steps:

+1. Sign in to the [Microsoft 365 admin center](https://portal.office.com/Adminportal/Home).
+2. Go to **Org settings** > **News**.
+3. Under **News**, **select Microsoft Edge new tab page**.
+4. Uncheck "Show Microsoft 365 content…" or "Show My Feed content…".

 ## See also